Histiocytoma (Skin Tumor Originating from Immune Cells of the Skin, the Histiocytes) in cats

 Diagnosis

 The diagnosis of a histiocytoma in cats usually begins with a thorough clinical examination by a veterinarian.
-The veterinarian will examine the Cutaneous nodules on the cat’s skin and may perform a biopsy or fine-needle aspiration to obtain a tissue sample.
+The veterinarian will examine the cutaneous nodules on the cat’s skin and may perform a biopsy or fine-needle aspiration to obtain a tissue sample.
 This sample is then examined under a microscope to analyze the cells more closely.

 A fine-needle aspiration is a relatively simple and minimally invasive procedure in which a thin needle is inserted into the tumor to collect cells.
 These cells are then stained and examined microscopically to determine if they are histiocytes.
 In some cases, a complete biopsy of the tumor may be necessary to make a definitive diagnosis.